 -To notify you about changes to your appointments and other changes to our services.

 -To seek feedback from you on your experience of counselling with us.

 -To improve our service to ensure that it is provided in the most effective manner for you and for us.

 -To administer our service, including the arrangement of appointments, and for financial control, data analysis, research, statistical purposes.

 -It is a legal requirement to keep brief notes of sessions and this enables us to maintain continuity and monitor progress in our counselling work.

 We will not share any information about you with other organisations or people, except in the following situations:

 Consent – Jenny Poirier may share your information with professionals or others whom you have requested or agreed we should contact.

-Serious harm – Jenny Poirier may share your information with the relevant authorities if we have reason to believe that this may prevent serious harm being caused to you or another person.
+Serious harm – Jenny Poirier may share your information with the relevant authorities such as your GP if we have reason to believe that this may prevent serious harm being caused to you or another person.

 Compliance with law – Jenny Poirier may share your information where we are required to by law or by the regulations and other rules to which we are subject.